The Truth About Dry Bags...

 Watershed - I am so impressed with these bags - they are quite expensive but well worth it: soft and easy to load, extremely watertight.
 To maintain this seal, use 303 Aerospace Protectant (or in a jam, Olive Oil).

 I do not leave home without my Ocoee duffel bag.
 It carries wallets, phones, batteries, passport and a variety of small electronic devices that must be kept dry.
-The duffel has four clips to compress down so it can be easily stowed
+The duffel has four clips to compress down so it can be easily stowed.
+Padded liners, dividers for camera attachments and a shoulder strap are available as well.

 The Aleutian Deck Bag is amazing in field/commercial situations.
 It is carried on the front deck of the kayak - visible to all, carrying the first aid kit, medical summaries, float plan and rescue equipment such as flares (Marine Safety Pack).

+Watershed also has a range of waterproof backpacks - ideal for those packrafting adventures.
 My Big Creek Backpack is only really used on my Trak Adventures, for Fishing Kit and Cooking Kit and bits & bobs, as it can be loaded on the back deck of a kayak and remains very water tight.
+Backpacks can be ordered in (allow a couple of weeks) - larger backpacks are the Westwater and Animas.
+Larger duffels: Chatooga, Colorado, Yukon and Mississippi are in stock and are suited to your canoeing and rafting adventures.

 Waterproofing Tips and Tricks

-• Dry bags are not designed for prolonged immersion - anything vital should be contained within at least two (preferably 3) layers of water-proofing or in Pelican case/ Watershed bag
+Dry bags that seal by fold & clip are not designed for prolonged immersion - anything vital should be contained within at least two (preferably 3) layers of water-proofing or in Pelican case/ Watershed bag

 See our Youtubes: